 The question is how long a woman should wear something more akin to a sports bra.
 The good news is that there are so many different types of sports bras, it is important to choose the one that suits your body type, size, shape and even the shape of your breast.
+Read about risk of breast augmentation.

 Best bras to wear after breast augmentation